Gardens to support bees, butterflies, and beneficial insects

 - Different plants attract different pollinators.
 If you want to target specific pollinators, such as butterflies, try to plant flowers they are attracted to.
 Butterflies, bees, and hummingbirds are attracted to larger blossoms and tubular-shaped flowers.

-- For butterflies also include host plants that feed young caterpillars.
-For example, black swallowtail butterfly caterpillars feed on parsley.
-Plant some extra to share!
+- For butterflies, also include host plants that feed young caterpillars.
+For example, black swallowtail butterfly caterpillars feed on the foliage of native and some non-native plants in the carrot family.
+Plant some extra carrots, parsley, or dill to share with them!

 Pollinator garden design templates for central Maryland